 Missouri EMPG funding is available to support essential emergency management personnel and benefits.
 Eligible costs include salary, contractual support and fringe benefits.
-All costs must be itemized and justified in the 2018 EMPG application.
-Examples of essential emergency management personnel funded positions are:
+All costs must be itemized and justified in the 2021 EMPG application.
+If an agency wishes to add a position to the grant, it must fit within the following positions:

 - Emergency Management Director

 - Assistant Emergency Management Director

 - Emergency Management Administrative Assistant

-- Existing EMPG Funded Positions